Bronze gates by renowned artist George Tsutakawa stolen from Washington Park Arboretum

 Known as the Memorial Gates, the artwork was commissioned in 1971 by the University of Washington and the Arboretum Foundation as a memorial to all who have loved and cared for the arboretum.
 Considered a community treasure, the gates are an irreplaceable signature of the park.
 Made of solid bronze, Larson said he fears the thieves will take them to a scrapper for the value of the metal.

-The ceremonial gates are at least 20 feet wide and kept open in part because the are so heavy.
+The ceremonial gates are at least 20 feet wide and kept open in part because they are so heavy.
 “It would be a pretty enormous task to haul them out,” Larson said.
 “People are just shocked, and appalled.
 It was so brazen.

 “Our hope is that someone may have seen something.